ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 Use your mind to form a mental image of what you want and to hold that vision with faith and purpose.
 And use your will to keep your mind working in the right way.

-The more steady and continuous your faith and purpose, the more rapidly you will get rich because you will make only POSITIVE impressions upon substance, and you will not neutralize or offset them by negative impressions.
+The more steady and continuous your faith and purpose, the more rapidly you will get rich because you will make only positive impressions upon substance, and you will not neutralize or offset them by negative impressions.

 The picture of your desires, held with faith and purpose, is taken up by the formless, and permeates it to great distances - throughout the universe, for all we know.